 F. Eliza Glaze

 Eliza Glaze is Professor of History at Coastal Carolina University.
 Since arriving at Coastal from a Visiting Assistant professorship at the College of Charleston in August 2003, she has served also as the chair of the History Department and co-director of the University Honors Program.
 A strong advocate for Study Abroad, Glaze has led numerous CCU Study Abroad programs to Italy, England, and Ireland.
-She has served many years as the International Programs Liaison for the Edwards College of Humanities and Fine Arts, and as chair or member of the Faculty Senate Global Engagement Committee.
+She served many years as the International Programs Liaison for the Edwards College of Humanities and Fine Arts, and as chair or member of the Faculty Senate Global Engagement Committee.

 In her teaching, Glaze explores the interstices between the intellectual and social histories of the Middle Ages, including courses on the History of Western Medicine from Greek Antiquity to the Italian Renaissance; the Norman Conquests of England, S. Italy and Sicily; the Middle Ages; the Age of Crusades; Sexuality and Gender in Medieval Europe; Manuscripts and Archives; and the Byzantine Empire.

 Glaze's most recent publications include “Salerno’s Lombard Prince: Johannes ‘Abbas de Curte as Medical Practitioner,” v.
-23 (August 2018): 177-216, and the Introduction to Medicine at Monte Cassino: Constantine the African and the Oldest Manuscript of his ‘Pantegni’, (Turnhout: Brepols, 2019).
-Other current projects include critically editing and analyzing the origins and influence of the 11th century "Passionarius/ Liber Nosematon/ Book of Diseases" by Gariopontus of Salerno, which survives in dozens of glossed manuscripts she has identified and studied.
+23 (August 2018): 177-216, and the Introduction to Medicine at Monte Cassino: Constantine the African and the Oldest Manuscript of his ‘Pantegni’, (Turnhout: Brepols, August 2019).
+Other current projects include critically editing and analyzing the origins and influence of the 11th century "Passionarius/ Liber Nosematon/ Book of Diseases" by Gariopontus of Salerno, which survives in many dozens of glossed manuscripts she has identified and autopsied.
 Glaze is completing two additional articles tracing the integration of Byzantine and Arabic pharmaceutics into southern Italian therapeutic traditions in the eleventh century.

 Ph.D.
 Duke University